World View of Global Warming -- a 15 year perspective and accomplishments.

 The beginning of World View of Global Warming

 "There is compelling evidence from all over the world that our planet's weather and climate patterns are changing rapidly," began my initial proposal in Fall 1998.
 "Droughts, receding glaciers and ice caps, extreme storms, rises in ocean temperatures and sea levels, shifts in distribution of organisms and diseases - scientists tracking these events overwhelmingly believe that global climate change is a fact.
 Many think human activities are a significant contributing cause.
-But this is not the message getting to the general public, nor is our political, industrial and environmental superstructure dealing well with the reality.
+But this is not the message getting to the general public, nor is our political, industrial and environmental superstructure dealing well with the reality."

-"Gary Braasch will photograph areas on all continents that illustrate documented results of climate change.
+The proposal continued: "This is a generally misunderstood and muted issue.
+It is a serious challenge to journalists, photographers, and public interest publications.
+Helping to correct this, to illustrate the changes and research and publicize our stake in and possible responsibility for global warming, are the goals of this project.
+Gary Braasch will photograph areas on all continents that illustrate documented results of climate change.
 He is also seeking to repeat historic photographs to show the changes.
 He will work with environmental groups, scientists and editors to educate the public, urging government and corporate sectors to more directly address the reality of climate change."

 Photographs from the World View of Global Warming are available for license to publications needing science photography, environmental groups and agencies, and other uses.
 Stock photography and assignments available.

-Please contact email@example.com or Gary Braasch Photography (503 860-1228.
+Please contact email@example.com or Gary Braasch Photography (503) 860-1228.

 Use of photographs in any manner, in part or whole, without permission is prohibited by US copyright law.